Get insider access

 2. Best Upper Mid-Range Canister Vacuum

-While this variant isn't bundled with the top-of-the-line HEPA AirClean filter, it does come with the brand's Active AirClean filter, which uses activated charcoal to trap odors as you clean.
+While this variant doesn't include the top-of-the-line HEPA AirClean filter, it does come with the brand's Active AirClean filter, which uses activated charcoal to trap odors as you clean.
 Besides, you can purchase the higher-end HEPA filter separately if you have very serious allergies, though filtration performance with any post-motor filter is still very good overall.
 Unfortunately, its power cord is shorter than that of the C3, so you might need to swap outlets when cleaning bigger rooms or areas that are far away.
-Like many other Miele canister vacuums, the cost of ownership is on the higher end since it uses relatively small 2.5L dirtbags that'll need to be replaced fairly often.
+Like many other Miele canister vacuums, the ownership cost is higher since it uses smaller 2.5L dirtbags that'll need to be replaced fairly often.

 See our review